ourchitecture/hello-cloud/src/docs/contribute.md

 !!! danger "Avoid"

     Global installations of `gradle` or `maven` are not needed or recommended.
-The Java projects use [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) and [Maven wrapper](https://github.com/takari/maven-wrapper) with a pinned, project-specific version to ensure version consistency across machines.
+The Java and Kotlin projects use [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) and [Maven wrapper](https://github.com/takari/maven-wrapper) with a pinned, project-specific version to ensure version consistency across machines.

 !!! success "Required"